celiason/Ducks/evolvability.md

 Including measurement error did not significantly alter the pattern of rate differences among morphological traits, with melanosome spacing evolving significantly faster than diameter or the number of layers both with or without accounting for measurement error.
 Brightness still evolved significantly faster than either hue or saturation when accounting for measurement error, but the difference between the latter two was reduced and was nonsignificant.

 <!-- RM: Chad, add effects of measurement error on the covariances as well -->
+The magnitudes of correlation coefficients between traits increased slightly when incorporating measurement error (Fig. 2).
+Qualitatively, patterns of correlations among morphological traits differed slightly when incorporating ME, as the relationships between diameter and spacing and spacing and layer number become significant (Fig. 2a).
+The relationships among color variables remained unchanged (Fig. 2b).

 ## Discussion